Resolving degeneracies in Google search via quantum stochastic walks: Conclusion and Future plans

 \section{Conclusion and Future plans}

 In conclusion, page ranking using QSW via any of the two schemes is a valuable tool compared to the original CPR algorithm.
 We introduced the two QSW schemes of only incoherence and dephasing with incoherence, after which we applied said schemes in the PageRank algorithm to obtain the quantum PageRank algorithm (QPR).
 We aimed to check whether QPR can resolve degeneracies unresolvable by CPR and the number of navigation steps required to reach the stationary state, which outputs the ranks of vertices in a graph.
 We utilized a method best suited to solving page ranking degeneracies, i.e., any of the two: QSW with only incoherence or dephasing with incoherence scheme, as their efficacy of resolving the degeneracies, is, in general, higher than CPR and the convergence time either marginally differing or significantly better than CPR for all networks.
 In ER network: Zachary Karate club, the convergence time is marginally worse than CPR, while the degree of degeneracy resolution is identical for both QPR and CPR.
 For the ER network: Bernoulli graph distribution, no degeneracies exist in CPR and QPR, while convergence time for QPR is marginally better than CPR.
-In contrast, for the WS network, the improvement in both degeneracy resolution and convergence time is often better for QPR than CPR.
-For SF networks: Barabasi-Albert graph distribution and Price graph distribution, degeneracy resolution via QPR is much better while convergence time is marginally worse than CPR.
-For spatial networks with distance measure $r=0.35$, we see that degeneracy resolution at $\omega=0.8$ via QPR is significantly better than CPR, while the convergence time at $\omega=0.8$ is slightly better than CPR.
-On the other hand, for the spatial network with distance measure $r=0.65$, the degeneracy resolution at $\omega=0.9$ is better than CPR, but convergence time at $\omega=0.9$ is marginally worse than CPR.
-Thus, we find that changing the distance measure makes the convergence time change distinctly.
-The best result for QPR is seen for the WS network, where the degeneracy resolution and convergence time are significantly better than CPR.
-In SF networks, too, although the convergence time is marginally worse for QPR, the degeneracy resolution is multiple times better than CPR Ergo; we can safely say that QPR via any of the two QSW schemes is a better choice than CPR for the PageRank algorithm.